Deliver “Delight and Passion” to people

 Kenji Takahashi has worked on spatial concept design in a wide range of fields, from corporate showrooms to cultural facilities.
-Takahashi has always been committed to capturing the essence of displays and creating moving experiences from his own unique perspective and approach.
-He will talk about the secrets of spatial design he has cultivated over his 20-year career, and the thoughts he holds dear as a designer.
+Takahashi, who has always been committed to capturing the essence of displays and creating moving experiences with his unique perspective and approach, will talk about the secrets to creating spaces that he has cultivated over his career of more than 20 years, and the thoughts he cherishes as a designer.

 Grasping the essence and exploring unique perspectives.
 The challenge of seeking moving experiences goes beyond the boundaries of genres.

-Takahashi: "concept design team at our Osaka office is divided into three major fields: commercial, corporate, and cultural, but we work on a wide range of spaces across fields, from corporate showrooms and museums to displays spaces at cultural facilities.
+Takahashi: "concept design team at our Osaka office is broadly divided into three fields: commercial, corporate, and cultural.
+However, our room handles a wide range of projects, from corporate showrooms and museums to displays spaces for cultural facilities, regardless of the field."

-Currently, I am working on multiple projects at the same time, but the process of grasping the essence of the facility and thinking about how to communicate it is the same in each field.
-Recently, I have been involved from the concept stage of the project, and I have had more opportunities to be involved not only in displays space but also in proposing architectural concept design."
+We currently have several projects underway simultaneously, but the process of grasping the essence of the facility and considering how to communicate it remains the same in every field.
+Recently, I've had more opportunities to be involved from the conceptual stage of a project, and to contribute not only to displays spaces but also to architectural concept design proposals."

 Takahashi has been involved in a wide range of projects to date, and the project he is currently working on can be considered the culmination of his career.

-Takahashi: "The project I'm currently working on is a complex consisting of a product displays floor, an experience displays floor, workshops, a cafe, and shops.
-I'm mobilizing all of the technology and knowledge I've cultivated so far, while also taking advantage of my experience in aquariums, museums, restaurants, retail stores, theme park attractions, and architectural concept design."
+Takahashi: "The project I'm currently working on is a complex facility consisting of a product displays floor, an experiential displays floor, workshops, a cafe, and a shop.
+I'm drawing on my experience in aquariums, museums, restaurants, retail stores, theme park attractions, and architectural concept design, and mobilizing all the skills and knowledge I've cultivated so far."

 Takahashi has always tried to take on a wide range of work without being picky.
 As a designer, he has a set of beliefs he will not compromise on.